 Watch Monique’s full speech in the “Defend The Sacred” women’s panel on the Feminine Revolution.

-Monique talks about One Billion Rising Revolution and why we are Rising in Solidarity to end violence against women and girls.
-Joining here on the panel are Sabine Lichenfels (Tamera Co-Founder, Theologian, Activist speaking about love, sexuality and power in political action) and Ati Quigua (Colombian Indigenous Leader, speaking about Feminine Wisdom, Indigenous roots and a vision for healing in columbia)
+Monique talks about One Billion Rising Revolution and why we are Rising in solidarity to end violence against women and girls.
+Joining her on the panel are Sabine Lichenfels (Tamera Co-Founder, Theologian, Activist speaking about love, sexuality and power in political action) and Ati Quigua (Colombian Indigenous Leader, speaking about Feminine Wisdom, Indigenous roots and a vision for healing in Colombia)

 Watch the video of the aerial art action: Não ao Furo!
 Sim ao Futuro – No to oil drilling in Portugal!

-The gathering gave rise to powerful inspirations and a manifesto for how a growing global community can stand up for life, water and a future worth living everywhere.
-The international activists created a manifesto and urge the world to join the global alliance!
+The gathering gave rise to powerful inspirations.
+International activists created a manifesto on how a growing global community can stand up for life, water and a future worth living.

 SIGN UP for the Defend the Sacred News Alerts for updates on the growing the global alliance.